CCHS-Melbourne/LoliBot/software/ReadMe.md

 have effect.

-When you plug your LoliBot (ESP32) into the USB port, it should appear as /dev/ttyUSB0 (or similar).
+When you plug your LoliBot (ESP32) into the USB port, it should appear as "/dev/ttyUSB0" (or similar).

+    ls -l /dev/ttyUSB*

 ### Mac OS X: USB serial driver needs to be installed

 Mac OS X requires the CH340 USB serial driver.
-However, you may have installed them previously.
-If you plug your LoliBot into the USB port ... if you can see the file /dev/tty.wchusbserial1410 (or similar) then you can move on to the next step.
+However, you may have installed the driver  previously.
+If you plug your LoliBot into the USB port ... if you can see the file "/dev/tty.wchusbserial1410" (or similar) then you can move on to the next step.

+    ls -l /dev/tty.wchusbserial*

 Otherwise, install the [Mac OS X CH340 driver](https://wiki.wemos.cc/downloads) Finally, test plugging in the LoliBot and look for the serial device as above.